-Housing Starts in Japan averaged 2.28 percent from 1961 until 2020, reaching an all time high of 67.63 percent in March of 1972 and a record low of -43.96 percent in September of 2007.
+Housing Starts in Japan averaged 2.18 percent from 1961 until 2020, reaching an all time high of 67.63 percent in March of 1972 and a record low of -43.96 percent in September of 2007.
 This page provides the latest reported value for - Japan Housing Starts - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Japan Housing Starts - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Ministry of Land, Infrastructure, Transport and Tourism, Japan
+Japan Housing Starts - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Housing Starts in Japan is expected to be -3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Starts in Japan to stand at 2.00 in 12 months time.
-In the long-term, the Japan Housing Starts is projected to trend around 1.50 percent in 2021, according to our econometric models.
+Housing Starts in Japan is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Housing Starts in Japan to stand at 1.00 in 12 months time.
+In the long-term, the Japan Housing Starts is projected to trend around 1.50 percent in 2022, according to our econometric models.